floriansalihovic/pet-clinic/README.md

 Adding the properties ```sling.user```, ``sling.password``` and ```sling.port``` provides easy access to the basic configuration of Sling.
 These configuration properties are needed in modules to access Sling for deployments.

+The main module needed for this project is a ```ui``` project.
+It contains all aspects of the project necessary for displaying data.

+    mvn archetype:generate \
+        -DarchetypeGroupId=org.apache.sling \
+        -DarchetypeArtifactId=sling-initial-content-archetype \
+        -DarchetypeVersion=1.0.0 \
+        -DgroupId=io.github.floriansalihovic.petclinic \
+        -DartifactId=pet-clinic-ui \
+        -Dversion=1.0.0-SNAPSHOT

+This command will create the module along with some initial data (definitions, content and a script).
+The data is stored under ```pet-clinic-ui/src/main/SLING-INF```.

+- ```content/```contains the initial content provided by the archetype.
+- ```nodetypes/```provides and example node type, which is basically a data type definition for the Java Content Repository.
+- ```scripts/``` provides a basic example for a Sling resource renderer.